Lexal1/betafirmacraft/README.md

 copper tools\
 rework iron\
 crops die during the winter, still drop seeds\
-wheat needs to be processed into flour into dough into flour using a brick oven not a metalurgical furnace
+wheat needs to be processed into flour into dough into flour using a brick oven not a metalurgical furnace\
+nerf brick recipe as it should have been: 2 brick blocks per 4 brick items\
+ability to burn food if you aren't paying attention\
+baked clay blocks\
+wattle and daub